10 Snake Headlines From 2012

 Source: iNaturalist user Laura Clark – CC BY 4.0

-Gudrun Mastriano was a Florida woman looking after Dante the dog just temporarily, while her son and daughter in law settled into a military base in Madrid.
+Gudrun Mastriono was a Florida woman who was looking after Dante the dog, who belonged to her son and daughter-in-law, while they settled into their new home in Madrid.
 One day in 2012, while out for a spot of exercise, a highly venomous cottonmouth leapt from nowhere and struck just inches from her feet.
-The next strike wouldn’t miss – the moment was bleak.
+The cottonmouth had her cornered, and its next strike surely wouldn’t miss.

-But sensing danger, Dante leapt in front of Mastriano, and seized the cottonmouth in his jaws.
+But Dante the dog sensed danger, and leapt in front of Mastriono, before seizing the cottonmouth in his jaws.
 Despite the snake’s relentless biting of his face, Dante hurled the cottonmouth into the distance with a massive swing of his neck.
-He had saved his master’s life, but now, Mastriano scooped Dante up and immediately drove him to an emergency veterinary clinic in Winter Haven.
+He had saved his walker’s life, but now, Mastriono scooped Dante up, and immediately drove him to the emergency veterinary clinic in Winter Haven.

 He had taken a heavy hit, and required 7 doses of hyperbaric oxygen treatment, each costing $125.
 His snout swelled by 17 inches, and when he finally arrived in Spain, he looked like a baby hippopotamus.
 The timing was handy, as the incident happened just 1 week before Dante was set to leave Florida.
 For Mastriano, no dog would have meant no survival.